Former Sal. Oppenheim senior bankers found guilty of fraud

-FRANKFURT, July 9 (Reuters) - A former Sal.
-Oppenheim senior banker was jailed for nearly three years on Thursday, with three of his ex-colleagues handed suspended sentences, for fraud before the demise of the wealth manager that specialised in serving Germany’s wealthy elite.
+FRANKFURT (Reuters) - A former Sal.
+Oppenheim senior banker was jailed for nearly three years on Thursday, with three of his ex-colleagues handed suspended sentences, for fraud before the demise of the wealth manager that specialized in serving Germany’s wealthy elite.

 After a high-profile three-year trial the quartet were found guilty for the part they played in causing 100 million euros ($110.38 million) in damages tied to risky investments in German retail group Arcandor, which later went bankrupt, and property transactions in Germany’s financial capital Frankfurt.